-Today, I wear sleeveless shirts and shorts, and I don’t even blink when (consenting adults) touch my bumpy skin.
+I wear sleeveless shirts and shorts, and I don’t even blink when people touch my bumpy skin (with my permission).
 I think the main difference between my attitude now and my attitude 10 years ago is that I know I’m not alone.
-When I was a teenager with nothing but a little Google access, “40%” felt like a theoretical number.
+When I was a teenager with nothing but a little Google access, “40 percent” felt like a theoretical number.
 I was so wrapped up in my own flaws that it didn’t occur to me that everyone has them.

 Today, I’m open about my skin concerns; I talk about them with friends and experts.
 We swap stories and treatment recommendations.
 And more importantly, now I know that perfectly soft, commercial-ready skin is hardly the norm.
 Yes, my bumpy forearms shocked 13-year-old Matt—but that’s because we were kids, not because I was a freak.
 If someone makes a big deal out of my KP now, I know that they clearly just haven’t seen many female bodies in their lifetime.
 And that’s on them.

 The irony of KP is that as you mature and become more confident about your body, the bumps simultaneously disappear.
 It’s almost like a magic trick: The older you get and the less you care, the more the bumps (and bad memories) fade away.

 Shop our editor-recommended products for treating keratosis pilaris.

 Next up, read why chopping her hair off was the best decision one editor ever made.